 Yu the Great

-In prehistoric times people suffered from torrential flood.
-The situation became worse while Shun was the leader.
-Under Shun, Gun (the father of Yu) got the problem under control.
-He adopted a method of building banks with soil and blocking the holes.
-However, after nine years of hard work, this traditional way no longer worked well.
-Yu was then ordered to succeed his father trying to control the flooding.
-Drawing from his father's experiences, he found a way of digging channels to conduct water to the sea.
-After thirteen years of fighting against the billowy flood, he finally handled the problem.
+In prehistoric times, people suffered a lot from torrential floods of the Yellow River.
+The situation became even worse while Shun was the leader.
+Under the command of Shun, Gun, the father of Yu, found out a way to tame the flood.
+He adopted a method of building embankments with soil to block the raging water.
+However, this traditional way no longer worked well nine years later.
+Powerful floodwater breached the dike and brought disaster to the people again.
+Yu was then ordered to succeed his father to continue the work of harnessing the floods.
+Drawing from his father's experiences, he figured out a way of digging channels to conduct water into the sea.
+After thirteen years of fighting against the billowy flood, he finally had the floods under control.

-After controlling the floodwater, Dayu organized people to develop agriculture by fully utilizing water and soil.
+After that, Yu the Great organized people to rebuild their shelters and develop agriculture by fully utilizing water and soil.
 He let his son teach people how to plant rice and other crops.
 In addition, fish, ducks, and geese were bred under the guidance of Dayu.
-With his help, people lived happy lives.
+He also directed the masses to dig ditches to lead the water flowing into the croplands.
+With his great help, people lived happy lives afterwards.

-Yu the Great is admired not only for his unremitting endeavors to fight against nature but also for forgetting about his own interests in order to help other people.
+Yu the Great is admired not only for his unremitting endeavors to fight against natural disaster, but also for forgetting about his own interests to help other people.